Stephy Mavididi: Leicester City

 On 31 July 2023, Mavididi returned to England and joined Championship club Leicester City for an undisclosed fee reported to be around €7.5 million.
 On 6 August, he made his debut for Leicester, in which he assisted Kiernan Dewsbury-Hall's winning goal against Coventry City, in the club's first game of the season.
 On 12 August, he scored his first goal for Leicester in the league in the 73rd minute in a 1–0 away win against Huddersfield Town.
 His form over the next few weeks was inconsistent.
 Following a run of five goals in seven games, Mavididi was awarded the EFL Championship Player of the Month award for December 2023.

+He signed on loan for Watford on 1 September 2026.

 International career

-Mavididi was born in England and is of DR Congolese descent.
+Mavididi was born in England and is of DR Congolese, and Ugandan descent.

 Mavididi has played for England at under-17 youth level, representing them at the 2015 UEFA European Under-17 Championship, and the 2015 FIFA U-17 World Cup.
 He has also played for England at under-18 and under-19 levels.

 Although he is eligible to play for the DR Congo national football team, Mavididi appeared to commit himself to England in December 2020, stating "my ultimate goal is to get into England's senior team, but for now the best pathway is the Under-21s so I want to try and get into that squad".

+In September 2026, he was called-up by the DR Congo national team.